ddeeproton2/ChatPGP/README.md

 # Optional fonctionality

 - A vocal message is aviable.
-But, nothing is crypted there with PGP.
-Nothing to install.
-All is ready with the chat.
+But not protected with PGP.

 - You can add your video stream, on the top of the chat, if you uncomment and configure the tag <video ...></video> in "index.php" to use your stream server.